supriyapandey15/Library-Management-System/README.md

 Library Management System
  The Library Management System (LMS) is a console-based project developed in Java follows Model-View-Controller (MVC) architectural pattern.
 This structure allows modular development, easier maintenance, and scalability.
 The console-based MVC LMS provides basic functionality for managing library resources and user interactions.

+      Insatallation :

+   To run a java program ,you need to have a Java Development Kit (JDK) installed on your system.It includes Java RunTime Environment(JRE),which is needed for running java application.
+   If it is not installed onto the system, then you can download it(JDK) from official oracale website.
+Once it has been installed then you can compile java program using 'javac' and 'java' in your terminals on the command prompt

 1. Model (M):

     •	Represents the data and business logic.